 We do a lot to market our business and have tried many things over the years.
 What we have found to be the most useful is to focus on content-rich advertising.
 Whether it’s beautifully-styled photos on Instagram or in-depth stories on Facebook or our blog, we have found that consumers are hungry for more stories and more information.
 We spend a lot of time reaching out to our customers and followers via social media and will oftentimes boost posts to increase visibility and grow awareness to targeted demographics.
 Facebook has a lot of tools to fine-tune and narrow the focus of your boosted posts and making sure that the demographics you reach out to are the right ones, whether by region, age, or gender.
 We also do contests and giveaways and encourage participation with our patrons to synergistically and organically grow our reach.

-Jeremy Marsan, Author, Fit Small Business
+Marc Prosser, Author, Fit Small Business

 6. Identify Your Target Market

 Your first step should be to establish the target audience to be marketed to, the goals for marketing to them, and what differentiates each audience (if there are multiple or layered audiences).
 Who are you trying to include in your community, why are they part of your target demo, and what is their value as consumers?
 Next determine what sets you apart—are you fine jewelry for the average millennial, eco-friendly crystals for social good, luxury pet accessories for the trendy traveler, you get the picture.
 Now comes the fun part—content.
 Establish a brand voice, create “the look,” have a photo shoot, engage with your consumers, and build your content library.

 The next move would be to allocate funds for an advertising budget and plan out specific campaigns.
 Think about awareness campaigns, product release, and even retargeting.
 Once budgets and campaigns are planned, use your quality content and begin some A/B testing.

 7. Tailor Your Ads to Your Target Market